Tom’s coeliac journey

 When he first left home, he wasn’t sticking to a 100% gluten-free diet, which impacted his immune system.
 He picked up any bugs going around and always seemed to be ill.
 He’s learnt the hard way that he needs to remove gluten completely from his diet.

 Better Food stock a wide range of gluten free products.
-To find out more about a gluten free diet and some of the products we stock, head to our special diets page.
+To find out more about a gluten free diet and some of the products we stock, read our Gluten Free Shopping Guide.